Giants vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

+- He has earned a quality start 10 times in 19 starts this season.

-- Steele has 13 starts in a row of five innings or more.
+- Hendricks has five starts in a row of five innings or more.

-- He has finished six appearances without allowing an earned run in 25 chances this season.
+- He has made 19 appearances and finished two of them without allowing an earned run.

 |Opponent